ipyxhyp/cleaner-service/README.md

 }

-and returns the following JSON response template :
+and returns the following JSON response template CleanerResponse :

-CleanerResponse:

 {